 For all of the animals trapped in labs, their day-to-day existence is traumatic in itself—even without their forced participation in one dreaded protocol after another.
 They experience ongoing mental and physical suffering from the endless boredom, confinement, fear, and emotional stress of daily laboratory life.
 Add to this the fear and agony of a procedure, and only then can we start to understand the desperation and pain in which they live, every day—and for most, for their entire lives.

 The Animal Welfare Act (AWA) is the only federal law that provides even minimal protection for animals in laboratories.
-However, it specifically excludes rats, mice, and birds bred for research, who constitute over 90 percent of animals in labs.
+(The federal Public Health Service's (PHS) Policy on the Humane Care and Use of Laboratory Animals covers animals in NIH-funded research, but the PHS does not conduct inspections itself.
+Instead, it relies on institutions to inspect their own labs.)
+However, it specifically excludes rats, mice, and birds bred for research, who constitute 90-95 percent of animals in labs.
 For the approximately 10 percent of warm-blooded animals in labs who are covered under the AWA, the law covers husbandry only—meaning specific standards for their housing, feeding, and handling, including veterinary care.
 It does not prohibit any kind of experiment regardless of the amount of pain or distress it might cause.
 Instead, it requires oversight committees (called Institutional Animal Care and Use Committees, or IACUCs) to review and approve research protocols.
 These are composed and overseen by the research facility itself and are widely regarded as “rubber stamp” committees.
 Their members are primarily animal researchers, and the facility’s CEO selects everyone on the committee.
 As a result, IACUCs allow the majority of proposed experiments, regardless of the amount of suffering they inflict.
 If deemed “necessary” to the study, researchers can even withhold pain medication.